sei-noconnor/k3s-production/README.md

 ## Networking

-A standard network will need to be avaialble and a block of apporimatly 10 IPs is required 7 for kubernetes, 3 for various ingress adresses.
+A standard network will need to be available and a block of approximately 10 IPs is required 7 for kubernetes, 3 for various ingress addresses.

 Set the variables in the `[network]` section of the env file.

 ## DNS

 This stack uses an kubernetes ingress nginx.
-Hostnames must be used when accessing the applications.
+Hostname's must be used when accessing the applications.
 While most Crucible applications use path based routing to limit entires in DNS there are third party applications that need entires as well.
 If you are setting up an initial Proof of Concept a host file entry can be used.

 ## Deploying Kubernetes VMs

 This repo contains terraform to deploy VMs needed for kubernetes. it utilizes your existing ubuntu template.
-You may wish to modify the VMs configuration such as preocessors and RAM, or last octect of IP. edit the `terraform/variables.auto.tfvars` at the bottom you can modify the vm configuration.
+You may wish to modify the VMs configuration such as processors and RAM, or last octet of IP. edit the `terraform/variables.auto.tfvars` at the bottom you can modify the vm configuration.

 1. within the `terraform` directory run `terraform init`
 2. run `terraform plan` and verify that the correct resources will be created.
 3. run `terraform apply` again verify the resources and confirm you want to apply.
-4. your VMs will begin to be provisioned and will be accessable at their specified IPs listed in the output of the terraform.
+4. your VMs will begin to be provisioned and will be accessible at their specified IPs listed in the output of the terraform.

 ## Installing Kubernetes with Ansible.